mcgilldinglab/DENetwork/README.md

 ## RNA-seq datasets

-The other 3 RNA-seq datasets used in the manuscript are available under the 'rna_seq_data' folder.
+The other 2 RNA-seq datasets used in the manuscript are available under the 'rna_seq_data' folder.
+  * 'Alox15_macrophage_rna_seq_data.tsv': data for wildtype and Alox15-/- mouse macrophages
+  * 'covid_rna_seq_data.tsv': data for patients tested positive or negative for the SARS-CoV-2 virus